QuTech-Delft/cQASM-spec/README.md

  - `int<x>`/`uint<x>`: signed/unsigned integer scalars or arrays of bit-width x, where x is a positive integer literal less than or equal to 64.
  - `fixed<x,y>`/`ufixed<x,y>`: signed/unsigned fixed-point scalars or arrays of bit-width x+y, where x is the number of bits before the decimal point and y is the number of bits after. x and y may be negative or zero, as long as their sum is a positive integer less than or equal to 64; negative x implies that the range is less than 1, while negative y implies that the resolution is greater than 1. y=0 is synonymous with int/uint.
  - `float`, `double`: floating point scalars or arrays.
- - `boolean`: boolean register or array.
+ - `boolean`: boolean scalar or array.

 Note that strings do not exist.